 Inspiration is more than admiration, it requires action.
 When you see something truly inspirational, you will be compelled to do something.

-She was the 15 year old captain, pitching in their final game, injured.
+She was the 15-year-old captain, pitching in their final game, injured.
 Her left hand was bandaged.
 When she hit an infield single and ran into the first base defender as she scrambled to beat the throw, she re-injured her ankle.
 She fell to the ground and laid there for a while before she slowly got up to resume play.
 The rest of the game was a struggle she limped through.

 It showed her team losing 12 to 9.
 They had rallied several times, but a few bad calls, a few tough plays, and an opponent that took advantage of every opportunity was difficult to overcome.
 But, they had shown courage, given it their all, and they won the sportsmanship award among the teams in the tournament.

-As we continued to chat on one side, she began to collect up the empty water bottles left by her team mates, friends and parents who had sat there to watch the game.
+As we continued to chat on one side, she began to collect up the empty water bottles left by her teammates, friends, and parents who had sat there to watch the game.
 Noticing this, I remarked to another parent I was chatting with, “It’s obvious why she gets all the awards”.
 He responded, “Yes, inspiring isn’t she?”
-We, and the other parents joined this young lady to put away the remaining empties.
+We and the other parents joined this young lady to put away the remaining empties.

 Then it struck me.
-We see a lot that is admirable, but not as often behavior, attitudes and acts that are inspiring.
+We see a lot that is admirable, but not as often behavior, attitudes, and acts that are inspiring.
 This young lady was not just to be admired for her effort, she was inspiring us to act that day.
 After all, inspiration is more than just admiration, it requires action!Inspiration is more than just admiration, it requires action!
 Please Click To Tweet